BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ## Commit

 After you made changes, don't forget to run `mvn verify` again.
-You should also add a [changelog](../Maintaining-Changelog.md) entry at this point of progress, before you commit and push the changes.
+You should also add a [changelog](../Maintaining-Changelog.md) entry at this point, before you commit.

+You need to commit (save) your changes once they are done.
+You can do this with
+<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html" target="_blank">IntelliJ's Git integration</a>.

+**Here are a few tips how to make good commits:**

 A commit needs to be _atomic_ which means it only contains changes that belong together.
 Large changes may also be split into multiple commits.
 This makes it easier to understand your changes.